Islam in the United States: Historical overview

-Islam in the United States can be traced back to the 16th century when African slaves were brought to the United States of America.
-Historians estimate that between 15% to 30% of the enslaved Africans were Muslim.
-Most slaves who tried to maintain Islamic religious practices after their arrival were forcibly converted to Christianity.
+Islam in the United States can be traced back to the 16th century when slaves from Western and Central Africa were brought to the United States of America, who were predominantly (almost 80%) Muslims.
+Most slaves tried to maintain their Islamic religious practices after their arrival, but were forcibly converted to Christianity.
 Some enslaved Muslims managed to preserve their religious practices.
 In the mid-17th century, Ottoman Muslims are documented to have immigrated with other European immigrants, such as Anthony Janszoon van Salee, a merchant of mixed origin from Morocco.
 Immigration drastically increased from 1878 to 1924 when Muslims from the Balkans, and Syria settled especially in the Midwestern United States.
 During that era, the Ford Motor Company employed Muslims as well as African-Americans, since they were the most inclined to work in its factories under demanding conditions.
 By the 1930s and 1940s, Muslims in the US built mosques for their communal religious observance.
 As of the early 21st century, the number of Muslims in the United States is estimated at 3.5 to 4.5 million, and Islam is predicted to eventually become the second-largest religion in the US.